Trent Alexander-Arnold: Liverpool defender to leave club on a free transfer amid expected move to Real Madrid

 "This is easily the hardest decision I've ever made in my life," said Alexander-Arnold in a message on social media.

-No contract with the Spanish club has been signed yet, though Alexander-Arnold moving to Real on a free transfer is understood to be the direction of travel.
+No contract with the Spanish club has been signed yet, though Alexander-Arnold moving to Real on a free transfer is understood to be inevitable.

 The England international came through the Liverpool academy and has played 352 times for the first team, winning two Premier League titles - including this season's.